sjchoi86/matlab-urdf-parser/README.md

 # URDF-parser
-MATLAB implementation of parsing universal robbot description format (URDF)
+- MATLAB implementation of parsing universal robbot description format (URDF)
+- It contains two examples of parsing **Sawyer** from Rethink Robotics and **Panda** from Franka Emika.
+- Special thanks to Andy Park.

 ### **Sawyer** from Rethink Robotics (~~RIP~~)
 - Model with meshes and cubes